Kyungseop0206/early-default-detection/README.md

 How can machine learning be used to effectively detect potential credit defaults using only client application data at the first stage filter, enhancing client experience while maintaining low financial risk?

 ### Goal
-To build a fast and cost efficient prescreening modle that identifies high risk clients early before any further documentation request, manual review, or external bureau checks.
+To build a fast and cost efficient prescreening model that identifies high risk clients early before any further documentation request, manual review, or external bureau checks.

 ## Dataset Sources